If your credit score has been going down, you’re not alone.

-It signals to the reporting agency that you are a financial difficulty or ‘something’ taking place that is resulting in you not being able to pay your debts/bills and thus having a higher probability of not making payments in the future.
+It signals to the reporting agency that you are having financial difficulty that is resulting in you not being able to pay your debts/bills and thus have a higher probability of not making payments in the future.

 4. Closing Your Oldest Accounts